Various forms of property ownership in India

 Joint Ownership

-Joint ownership means that a particular property has owners more than one, and in the absence of one, other can make a decision.
-In the cases of joint ownership, there is no need for power of attorney.
-Even if one of the persons dies, the other one can be the whole and sole owner of the property.
-Even the making of will makes no difference in the matter of joint ownership.
-To sell or rent out a joint ownership property, the signature of both the owners are necessary and it’s almost impossible to change the decision once the deed is signed by both the owners.
-In case of husband and wife, if a permanent spilt like divorce takes place, both will have equal shares of the concerned property.
+Joint ownership means that a particular property has more than one owner.
+In the cases of joint ownership, there is generally no need for a power of attorney, as each owner can act in respect of the property.
+To sell or rent out a jointly owned property, the signatures of all the owners are usually necessary, and it is almost impossible to change the decision once the deed is signed by all of them.
+In the case of a husband and wife, if a permanent split such as divorce takes place, the property is divided according to each spouse’s actual share and contribution; it is not automatically split equally unless the law or the deed so provides.

 Co-ownership

-The concept of co-ownership is highly recommendable if two people are making investment in the same property.
-Co-ownership ensures the relevant share of property as per the investments made by each owner.
-The share of property may depend upon the magnitude of investment.
-In case, no percentage of investment or ownership is specified in the deed, then each owner is entitled to have equal share in the concerned property.
-To avoid legal complications, each of the co-owners must have a separate co-ownership stating that in case of separation, each of the owner can decide their successors for their respective shares.
+The concept of co-ownership is highly recommendable if two people are making an investment in the same property.
+In practice, ordinary co-ownership in India usually takes the form of a tenancy-in-common, so each owner holds a definite share that he or she can sell, gift, or leave by will.
+Co-ownership ensures the relevant share of property as per the investments made by each owner, and the share may depend upon the magnitude of investment.
+In case no percentage of investment or ownership is specified in the deed, each owner is presumed to have an equal share in the concerned property.
+To avoid legal complications, the co-owners should execute a written co-ownership agreement that specifies each person’s share and makes clear that, on the death of an owner, that owner’s share passes to the heirs or beneficiaries named in his or her will (and not automatically to the other co-owners).

 Nomination